At least 5 killed, 21 arrested in Davao City drug raids

 She did not identify the villages where the raids were being conducted.

 Asked to comment why drugs have persisted in the city amid the massive anti-drugs campaign initiated by then mayor Rodrigo Duterte, Senior Supt.
 Alexander Tagum, the city police chief said: “Evil men do not stop.
-We have to continuously fight them.”
+We have to continuously fight them.”/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.